Convex Equipartitions inspired by the little cubes operad: The Configuration Space -- Test Map scheme

-We establish a new configuration space -- test map scheme with the intention of identifying a wider class of solutions to Conjecture \ref{conjecture: nandakumar and ramana rao d=2}.
+We establish a new configuration space -- test map scheme with the intention of identifying a wider class of solutions to Conjecture \ref{conjecture: nandakumar and ramana rao for general d}.
+Let us first consider the case $d=2$.
 To this end, we parametrise a class of possibly non-regular equal area partitions of $K$ into $n$ convex pieces.
-In this section, we give an example of such a parametrisation for iterated partition of level two.
+In this section, we give an example of such a parametrisation for iterated partition of level two in the plane.

 Let $a \ge 2$ and $b \ge 2$ be natural numbers such that $n=ab$.
-Consider a parametrisation of equal are partitions of $K$ into convex pieces
+Consider a parametrisation of equal area partitions of $K$ into convex pieces

 obtained as the composition of the following two maps: \begin{compactenum} [\quad --] \item The first map